galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 ## Pre-requisites for this tutorial

-If you have never used Galaxy before, we highly recommend doing their [interactive tour](https://usegalaxy.org/tours/core.galaxy_ui) first (takes a few minutes).
+If you have never used Galaxy before, we highly recommend doing their [interactive tour](https://usegalaxy.eu/tours/core.galaxy_ui) first (takes a few minutes).
 Or, if you have more time (1h 30 min recommended), you can do the [Galaxy Basics for Everyone]({% link topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md %}) tutorial.

-We recommend signing up for a user account at one of the UseGalaxy servers (see the [first part of the Galaxy Basics tutorial]({% link topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md %})
+We recommend signing up for a user account at [https://usegalaxy.eu](https://usegalaxy.eu).
+Although other UseGalaxy servers are available (see the [first part of the Galaxy Basics tutorial]({% link topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md %})), LotuS2 is currently fully functional only on this Galaxy server.

-However, if you do not have any extra time, or just want to get started with LotuS2, you can start following the steps below by following each step carefully and using the *Tips* for each *Hands-on* exercise.
-You can start without even creating a user account, but then you won't be able to save your histories or come back to your analysis.

-> <hands-on-title>Launch galaxy without a user account</hands-on-title>
+> <hands-on-title>Launch galaxy</hands-on-title>
 >
-> 1. Open your favorite browser (Chrome/Chromium, Safari, or Firefox, but not Internet Explorer/Edge!)
+> 1. Open your favorite browser (preferably Chrome/Chromium or Firefox.
+Internet Explorer/Edge and Safari sometimes have problems!)
 > 2. Browse to [https://usegalaxy.eu](https://usegalaxy.eu)
 > 3. We recommend keeping this tutorial open in a separate browser window side-by-side if you have space on your desktop.
+If you only have one screen, you can also launch tutorial mode on the UseGalaxy server.
+>
+> {% snippet faqs/galaxy/tutorial_mode.md %}
+>
 {: .hands_on}

 # Understanding the files needed for running LotuS2